 There is no nationwide advisory in effect for Malta.
 Exercise normal security precautions.

 Travel by taxi is safe.
-The fare should be confirmed before leaving.
+The use of a taxi meter is regulated and mandatory, unless a fare has been negotiated and confirmed before leaving.

 General safety information

 Exercise normal safety precautions.
-Ensure that your personal belongings, passports and other travel documents are secure at all times.
-Keep valuables and luggage out of sight in vehicles.
+Ensure that your personal belongings, including passports and other travel documents, are secure at all times.
+Keep valuables and luggage out of sight in vehicles and on beaches.

-It is the sole prerogative of each country or region to determine who is allowed to enter.
-Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
-The following information on entry and exit requirements has been obtained from the Maltese authorities.
-However, these requirements are subject to change at any time.
-It is your responsibility to check with one of the Consulate of Malta for up-to-date information.
+It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
+Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
+The following information has been obtained from the Maltese authorities and is subject to change at any time.
+The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
+While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
+The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
+It is your responsibility to check with one of the Consulates of Malta for up-to-date information.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.